-Ashmole, in the Oval ward of Lambeth, is a mixture of 1930s 5-storey walk-up blocks, 1970’s tower blocks, maisonettes and houses.
-The estate was managed by an ALMO until transfer to Metropolitan in 2010.
-Adjacent to the Oval cricket ground and bordered by high value Victorian streets and a number of schools, by the mid noughties, it badly needed extensive renovation and investment.
+Ashmole, in the Oval ward of Lambeth, is a mixture of 1930s walk-up blocks, 1970’s tower blocks, maisonettes and houses.
+The estate was managed by an ALMO until residents voted for it to be transferred to Metropolitan in 2010.

-The refurbishment programme includes a variety of works to reduce carbon emissions, including:
+The refurbishment programme includes a variety of environmental and energy efficiency improvements, including:

 - insulating roofs, walls and walkways

 - cladding the two tower blocks and three blocks of maisonettes

 - new double glazing and insulated wall panels

 - new energy efficient heating and hot water systems, including modern communal boilers